 Not unlike a hospital ER team prioritizes patients, our team works quickly to determine which audiences are most critical to address in a crisis.
 We work with our client organization’s leadership to craft a strategy and messages that target each audience in order of their priority.

 Our approach is to reveal as much information as is possible and practical, to ensure that each target audience is being given the most transparent picture possible.
 We work with our clients to balance transparency with privacy and the protection of proprietary or confidential information.

 Media Relations During a Crisis

 In a media crisis, it’s critical to have outside media counsel to assist your organization in responding to news media inquiries, and in building a high-level plan that will carry your organization through the crisis to solid ground.

-We have been honored to help many organizations build crisis plans.
+Responding effectively to a crisis often means preparing for one, and we have been honored to help many organizations build crisis plans.
 It’s gratifying us to when our clients can breathe a sigh of relief, knowing their organization is prepared for whatever might come their way.